eleemosynator/writeups/flare-on-6/12 - help/readme.md

 Clearly the key for command connections is `5d f3 4a 48 48 48 dd 23`.
 We still don't know exactly how this
 encryption takes place, our only remaining suspect being the mysterious kernel driver `FLARE_Loaded_0` that is dynamically loaded at `0xfffffa80042d0000`.
-Our best lead is the packets we got from the memory leak, we can parse them by a combination of guessing by looking at the contents and reversing bits of `man.sys` and its backdoor DLL.
+Our best lead is the packets we got from the memory leak, we can parse them using a combination of guessing by looking at the contents, and reversing bits of `man.sys` and its backdoor DLL.

 We have worked out the rough outline of the `install-plugin` command, we can flesh it